 All these ideas function for local festival goers and tourists in other parts of the region.
 You can adjust these Google Transit trips to work for the area you live or are staying in as well.

-New in 2013 Bus Tracker now enhances this by allowing you to know when your bus is actually going to arrive, based on GPS data transmitted from the buses.
+Bus Tracker now enhances this by allowing you to know when your bus is actually going to arrive, based on GPS data transmitted from the buses.
+Bus trips anywhere in the CARTA service area can now be planned using Google Transit on any internet connected device.

 Park Pleasantly, For Free